agraef/faust-mcp/README.md

 - **Bank changes:** The bank left/right buttons can be used to switch between different banks, and the channel left/right buttons move by one control at a time.

-- **Scribble strips:** Instance/unit and control names are shown in the scribble strips of the device, and touching the faders or pushing the encoders toggles the value display in the top line of each scribble strip.
+- **Scribble strips:** Instance/dsp and control names are shown in the scribble strips of the device, and touching the faders or pushing the encoders toggles the value display in the top line of each scribble strip.

-- **Display options:** The following options are assigned to some of the function keys of the MCP device: F1 switches the scribble strips between instance and unit name of the Faust dsps; F2 switches the encoder style (i.e., the way the LED rings light up around the encoders); and F3 tells the abstraction to update its internal state and redisplay the scribble strips (which can be used to force an update of the display after edits).
+- **Display options:** The following options are assigned to some of the function keys of the MCP device: F1 switches the scribble strips between instance and dsp name of the Faust units; F2 switches the encoder style (i.e., the way the LED rings light up around the encoders); and F3 tells the abstraction to update its internal state and redisplay the scribble strips (which can be used to force an update of the display after edits).

 - **Playback and transport:** When used with the included (modified) version of the pd-faust midiosc player, the transport controls will work as follows: the "rewind" key moves the playhead to the beginning of the MIDI file, "fast forward" moves it to the end; "stop" stops, and "play" toggles playback; "record" toggles the player's OSC automation recording; "cycle" toggles the player's loop function; and the big jog wheel and the cursor left/right keys move the playhead in smaller and larger increments, respectively.
 In addition, the function keys F4, F5 and F6 are assigned to some special OSC recording functions ("save", "abort" and "clear").
 Please check the description of the midosc abstraction in the [pd-faust][] documentation for the meaning of these operations.

 - **Timecode:** When used with the midiosc player, the timecode display shows the time (in h/m/s/tenths of seconds) of the current playhead position.

+Note that there's no musical time display right now.
+Implementing this would require non-trivial changes in pd-faust itself, as its built-in sequencer currently doesn't provide musical timing information to the player abstraction.

 Obviously, some of these functions may or may not be available depending on the MCP device that you have.
 Both Mackie MCU and X-Touch should enable all features, but some cheaper MCP devices may not offer transport or function keys, push encoders, fader touch detection, scribble strips, or a timecode display.

-## TODO

-- There's no musical time display right now.
-This requires non-trivial changes in pd-faust itself, as its built-in sequencer currently doesn't provide musical timing information to the player abstraction.

-- We might want to rewrite the patch to use OSC instead of MIDI for communicating with the Faust dsps, so that all controls become accessible.
-But then again, restricting access to controls with MIDI bindings gives you better control over which parameters should be visible on the control surface.